JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Monitoring_Logging_Cost_Estimating.md

 - Price Calculator for estimating costs.

 ## Cloud Monitoring
-This is a service for collecting performance metrics, logs, and event data from cloud resources.
+Cloud Monitoring is a service for collecting performance metrics, logs, and event data from cloud resources.
 - CPU utilization
 - Number of bytes written
 - Execution times